i05nagai/memorandum/language/english_speaking.md

     * to balance one influence against an opposing influence, so that there is not great difference as a result
         * the extra cost of travelling to wokr is offset by the lower price of houses here
 * balance
+    * in the balance
+        * If a situation is in the balance, it has reached a stage where it will soon be decided one way or another
+        * The game hung in the balance until the last minute.
     * position
     * opposing forces
     * amount